Iceman (album): Internet memes

-Themes
+Lyrics and themes

 In "What Did I Miss?", Drake addresses the aftermath of his feud with Kendrick Lamar, calling out those who attempted to "play both sides" rather than support him.
-The song includes direct references to Lamar's Pop Out concert in 2024, among other nods to their conflict.
+The song includes references to Lamar's Pop Out concert and other nods to their conflict.
 The song features Drake's blend of "slick melodies and razor-sharp raps", as he addresses people he believes betrayed him and questions the authenticity of past friendships by rapping, "I saw bro went to Pop Out with them, but been dick riding gang since 'Headlines'".
-This lyric was interpreted to be a reference to NBA players DeMar DeRozan and LeBron James.
+This lyric was interpreted to refer to NBA players DeMar DeRozan and LeBron James.

-"Which One" features an Afrobeat and dancehall inspired instrumental, with Paul Bryson of HotNewHipHop stating its "pulsating" beat carries a "subdued menace".
-Narratively, it depicts Drake and Central Cee addressing respective love interests, with Drake noting how she stands out from her friends ("You're not like the tings you're around / You're a real good girl") and enemies ("Fuck anyone that's bringing you down / Sweetheart, you're doing your thing right now") and Central Cee noting her physical appearance and sexuality.
-Bryson also noted that the song's lack of a prominent chorus and its structure as a back-and-forth exchange enabled both artists to share differing perspectives to their love interests, with distinct styles.
+According to Jeff Ihaza of Rolling Stone, Drake is "in a familiar register" by referencing his 2024 feuds with other artists on the album, rapping, "All those summers of slappers, you owe me" on an untitled song, which features a "sped-up" beat switch, while on another song, speculated to be a freestyle with a "moody, lo-fi jerk-inspired" beat, Drake raps, "[I] ain't even know how bad they wanna see me go".
+This was echoed by Malcolm Trapp of Rap-Up, who said, "it's hard not to connect [these] lines to his very public feud with Lamar".

-According to Jeff Ihaza of Rolling Stone, Drake is "in a familiar register" by referencing his 2024 feuds with other artists on the album, rapping, "All those summers of slappers, you owe me" on an untitled song, which features a "sped-up" beat switch, while on another song, speculated to be a freestyle with a "moody, lo-fi jerk-inspired" beat, Drake raps, “[I] ain't even know how bad they wanna see me go".
-This was echoed by Malcolm Trapp of RapUp, who said, "it's hard not to connect [these] lines to his very public feud with Lamar".
+Several outlets and writers offered explanations of the meanings behind the album's title: Michael Saponara of Billboard said it could refer to Drake's "icy" jewelry, the impact of Canada's snowy winters, and former NBA player George Gervin and former mixed martial artist Chuck Liddell, who are both nicknamed "the Iceman".
+The title could also refer to the Marvel Comics character Bobby Drake / Iceman, a founding member of the X-Men who comic book writer Mike Carey describes as "devastatingly honest [and] very up-front with his emotions and his thoughts all the time".
+In his analysis of "Iceman: Episode 4", Vultures Craig Jenkins said the title is a reference to criminal hitman Richard Kuklinski, whose nickname "the Iceman" was derived from freezing the body of one of his victims to conceal the time of death.